Montclair, New Jersey: Parks and recreation

-In 2007, township residents advocated for construction of a public skatepark.
+In 2007, township residents advocated for the construction of a public skatepark.
 Community members revitalized the effort in 2010 and lobbied the Parks and Recreation Committee for support.
 The township council passed a resolution expressing approval of the project but allocated no funds for it.
 In the spring of 2020, an impromptu skatepark was created by community members on two of the unused tennis courts at Rand Park on North Fullerton Avenue during the COVID-19 pandemic.
 In July 2020, the township held a ribbon-cutting ceremony to officially recognize this space as a temporary skatepark.
 The township's playground insurance covers skateboarding, allowing it to allocate funds to the park.
-The township has paid for signage using its playground fund.
+The township paid for signs for the skatepark using its playground fund.
 All skating equipment (ramps, rails, etc.) at Rand Park has been provided by community members with no financial support from the township.
-At the beginning of the season, much of this equipment consisted of local materials such as picnic tables and garbage cans.
-By July 2020, all skating equipment present at Rand Park consisted of objects built specifically for skateboarding.
-On July 13, 2021, a resolution was unanimously passed by the Township Council to make the space at Rand Park a permanent skatepark.
-This resolution does not allocate any funds for the skatepark.
-Montclair Councilor-at-Large Peter Yacobellis thinks a skatepark will increase property values and improve quality of life for Montclair residents and believes the township can afford it.
-Commenting on how much it would cost the township, Yacobellis said "it's not much to have a kickass skate park in Montclair, in the region."
-Some locals see the park as a negative community influence, one of whom complained that local tennis enthusiasts were not consulted in the decision to convert the courts to a skatepark.
-Complaints of that nature have been dismissed by the township thus far, most likely due to the fact that Montclair has 16 other tennis courts, but no other skateparks.